 The bottom line is this: religion is about conformity, and spirituality is about transformation.
 Choose wisely.

-I think it's essential to be clear about the difference between religion and spirituality.
+I think it's essential to be clear about religion and spirituality.
 Religion is a set of beliefs and practices passed down from generation to generation.
 Spirituality is about our journey of self-discovery.

 I would like to hear about your own experiences with religion and spirituality.
 Do you think they are connected?
 How do you define spirituality?
 Leave a comment below or contact me directly if you want to continue the conversation.
 Thank you for reading!